Loading...

 I really hope you enjoy the lesson, so let's make a start.

-Hi, everyone, and welcome to this lesson on writing large numbers in standard form.
+Welcome to this lesson on writing large numbers in standard form.

-It's under the unit standard form, and by the end of the lesson, you'll be able to write very large numbers in standard form and appreciate the real-life context where this format is usefully used.
+And by the end of the lesson you'll be able to write very large numbers in standard form and appreciate the real-life context where this format is usefully used.

-And we'll be looking at a couple of keywords, first of all, exponential form.
+Now we'll be looking at a couple of key words.

-For example, two multiplied by two multiplied by two is exactly the same as two to the power of three, or two cubed.
+For example, two multiplied by two multiplied by two is exactly the same as two to the power three, or two cubed.

-We'll also be using the associative law, and the associative law states that a repeated application of the operation produces the same result regardless of how pairs of values are grouped.
+We'll also be using the associative law, and the associative law states that a repeated application of the operation produces the same result regardless of how pairs of values are grouped, and we can group using brackets.

 For example, 2.

-4 times 100 is exactly the same as 2.
+4 X 100, is exactly the same as 2.

 Division does not follow the associative law.

-We'll also be looking at the keyword standard form, but I'm not going to tell you what that is right now.
+We'll also be looking at the keyword standard form, but I'm not going to tell you what that is right now, it will be defined in our lesson.

 Our lesson will be broken into four parts.